mattbrictson/tomo/README.md

 #### Host setup

-With tomo, an initial deployment is separated in two distinct steps.
+With tomo, an initial deployment is separated into two distinct steps.
 The `setup` command prepares the host for its first deploy.
 Let’s take a look at the documentation with `--help`:

 ![$ tomo setup --help](./docs/_readme_images/tomo-setup-help.png)